arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 ## Starting RStudio

-In your Training Lab, RStudio is an installed tool that you can reach by clicking on the "RStudio" text in your tools pane (if you're in the dashboard) or via the "burger" menu (☰) in the upper left, if you're out of the dashboard and in a different part of your lab.
+In your training lab, RStudio is an installed tool that you can reach by clicking on the "RStudio" text in your tools pane (if you're in the dashboard) or via the "burger" menu (☰) in the upper left, if you're out of the dashboard and in a different part of your lab.
 If you've only just fired up your lab after it's been at rest, give a couple of minutes for the tools to all load.
 You may get a transient error about the tool not being ready while your lab is still booting up.

 Once you click and your RStudio tool has loaded, you will be able to see something like the following: